aws-samples/aws-deeplearning-labs/README.md

 3) Delete IAM Roles.
 4) Delete/Disable the AWS KMS Custom Key (optional)
 5) Delete the Cloudformation templates .
 There will be total three templates ( 2 from eksctl and 1 which you created at the beginning of the lab).
+6) Delete any AWS resources manually if Cloudformation template is not able to remove them.

 ### Security